iluwatar/java-design-patterns/type-object/README.md

 ---
-title: "Mastering Type Object Pattern in Java: Extend and Modify Classes Dynamically"
+title: "Type Object Pattern in Java: Enhancing Flexibility with Dynamic Class Definitions"
+shortTitle: Type Object
 description: "Discover how the Type Object Pattern in Java allows for dynamic and flexible class creation without altering existing code.
 Ideal for developers looking to understand and apply this powerful design pattern in real-world Java applications."
 category: Creational
 language: en